Main illustration: Joshuah Miranda

 - Have a proposal, even if it is a straw man.

 - Use as many words as required and no more.
 Get to the “so what?” as quickly as possible.

-- Read the room, ensure the audience understands before continuing.
+- Read the room and ensure the audience understands before continuing.

 - Learn how to distill complexity into a succinct and compelling narrative.